 The plan is to divide the audio spectrum up into octaves and calculate the total energy in each octave.
 We can then easily apply sensor/housing specific corrections, do A weighting, etc.

 Subjective audio levels are generally calculated on a logarithmic scale in dB using "A-weighting".
-A-weighting calculates a subjective loudness level from a physical loudness, applying a correction factor for each band.
+A-weighting calculates a subjective loudness level from a physical loudness, applying a correction factor for each (part of an) octave band.

 |Octave start||Octave center||Octave end||Remark|

 |-||-||22627 Hz||sample rate|

 |707 Hz||1000 Hz||1414 Hz|

 |354 Hz||500 Hz||707 Hz|